 It is non-comedogenic, fragrance-free, dye free, and oil free.
 While it goes on like a gel, it is absorbed quickly and then acts as a cream.

 Neutrogena does not test its products on animals, except in the rare cases where it is required by law in other countries.

 20. LilyAna Naturals Eye Cream Moisturizer

 This retinol-free eye cream will help smooth, firm, lift, and brighten the area around your eyes with none of the additives you need to avoid during pregnancy.

 It contains no parabens, artificial dyes or fragrances, and is made with natural and organic ingredients so you feel good putting it on your skin.
 It is also vegan-friendly and never tested on animals.

 It’s gentle enough for twice-daily use on the most sensitive of skin, and if you’re not happy, there’s no risk because this eye cream comes with a 30-day money back guarantee.

 Did you experience skin changes when pregnant?
-Share your biggest skin-related issues in the comments, and share this with a mother who needs to know how to pamper her delicate skin.
+Share your biggest skin-related issues and your routine with us down in the comments below!